(Last updated: 9 Sep 2013)

 Exchanging gifts is not normally practised in business; however, corporate gifts may be exchanged at Christmas time.

-Mauritians prefer to be provided with brochures and CIF price lists.
+Mauritians prefer to be provided with brochures and Cost, Insurance and Freight (CIF) price lists.

 Government purchases over a set threshold value are undertaken through the Central Procurement Board and this process can be lengthy at times.
-In the case of the business community (private/corporate) this is not the case as they are free to shop around for the best deal.
+This is not the case for private/corporate business, as they are free to shop around for the best deal.

 Setting up in Mauritius